jekamax/docker-meme-suite-web/README.md

 ```

 - hostIp, hostPort - ip and port of the host [read docs](//docs.docker.com/engine/reference/run/)
 - endpoint - Your MeMe suite endpont.
 It will be used in jobs email reports and *internally by server (it uses iframes with that endpoint)*.
-So it must be relative or resolvable from end user environment and point to the container host and port.
+So it must be relative or resolveable from end user environment and point to the container host and port.
 Default is `"/"`

 Example: